Last Updated on 26 September 2024 by Cycloscope

 English Cycles (Eugene, Oregon)

-Rob English Cycles started officially in 2009 after he had built a few frames for himself and friends.
+Rob English Cycles started officially in 2009 after he had built a few frames for himself and his friends.
 He went part-time at Bike Friday in 2011 in order to focus more on the bicycle business and then left there in 2013 to be a full-time independent custom bike builder.

 Seven Cycles (Watertown, Massachusetts)